 2020 certainly won’t go down in history as the happiest of years, but Copenhagen did its best to rectify that.
-Earlier this year, in the midst of the pandemic, the world’s first Happiness Museum opened in “the happiest country on earth”—an apt spot for such a revelatory institution.
+In the midst of the pandemic, the world’s first Happiness Museum opened in “the happiest country on Earth”—an apt spot for such a revelatory institution.

 A statement on the museum’s website reads: “Our hope is that guests will leave a little wiser, a little happier and a little more motivated to make the world a better place.”
 And if that doesn’t inspire you to visit, I don’t know what will.